SpheneDev/SpheneServer/Docker/run/ENV_CONFIGURATION.md

 When environment variables are not set, default values are used:
 - In Docker Compose files: `${VARIABLE_NAME:-default_value}`
 - In appsettings.json: Environment variables are replaced by placeholders
-- In MareDbContext.cs: Fallback to environment variables or default values
+- In SpheneDbContext.cs: Fallback to environment variables or default values

 ## Security Notes